devops-rob/AWS-lambda-in-vpc/README.md

 --output-template-file output.yml > packaged-template.yml
 ```

 This step is essentially building our code into an artifact that is then pushed to our artifact repository, which in this case is the S3 bucket we have just created.
+You will see two new files created:

+1. output.yml
+2. packaged-template.yml

 ### Step 3